Non-Profit Accounting Services

 Credits cards

-A corporate credit card can be a useful tool to aid organizations in cash management.
+A corporate credit card can be a valuable tool to support organizations in managing their cash.
 A corporate credit card is most often utilized for two types of situations (although there may be others); frequent online purchasing or for individuals with frequent reimbursements.
-In either situation there are best practices for the security of the organization's assets.
+In either situation, there are best practices for the security of the organization's assets.

 The name on the card matters: Even corporate credit cards for an organization will be associated with one person.
-As such only the person whose name is on the credit card should be using the card.
-It is important to ensure that not everyone in the organization has access to the credit card information which could result in misappropriation of funds.
+As such, only the person whose name is on the credit card should be using the card.
+It is essential to ensure that not everyone in the organization has access to credit card information, as this could lead to the misappropriation of funds.
 This might mean that an organization has more than one corporate card.
 Regardless, the individuals who receive a corporate card should be limited to appropriate personnel.
 Policies should identify which employees are eligible for a corporate credit card.
 Read More

 Next step:

-If you have questions about the services we offer or would like to request a proposal, please submit the form below.
+If you have questions about our services or would like to request a proposal, please submit the form below.
 Someone from the Porte Brown team will be in contact with you as soon as possible.
 You can also call us directly at 847-956-1040.

 We Help You Get to Your Next Level™